-3. The carrying value of our net TBA position represents the difference between the market value and the cost basis of the TBA contract as of period-end and is reported in derivative assets/(liabilities), at fair value on our accompanying consolidated balances sheets.
+^{4.} The carrying value of our net TBA position represents the difference between the market value and the cost basis of the TBA contract as of period-end and is reported in derivative assets/(liabilities), at fair value on our accompanying consolidated balances sheets.

-4. Amount excludes U.S. Treasury repurchase agreements and TBA contracts.
+^{5.} Amount represents the daily weighted average repurchase agreements outstanding for the period used to fund our investment securities and other debt.
+Amount excludes U.S. Treasury repurchase agreements and TBA contracts.
 Other debt includes debt of consolidated VIEs.

-5. Average stockholders' equity calculated as average month-ended stockholders' equity during the period.

-- Average tangible net book value "at risk" leverage is calculated by dividing the sum of daily weighted average repurchase agreements used to fund our investment securities, other debt, and TBA and forward settling securities (at cost) (collectively "mortgage borrowings") outstanding for the period by the sum of average stockholders' equity adjusted to exclude goodwill for the period.
-Leverage excludes U.S. Treasury repurchase agreements.

-Tangible net book value "at risk" leverage as of period end is calculated by dividing the sum of mortgage borrowings outstanding and receivable/payable for unsettled investment securities as - of period end by the sum of total stockholders' equity adjusted to exclude goodwill as of period end.
-Leverage excludes U.S. Treasury repurchase agreements. - Economic return on tangible common equity represents the sum of the change in tangible net book value per common share and dividends declared per share of common stock during the period over beginning tangible net book value per common share. - Includes net TBA dollar roll position and, if applicable, forward settling securities.
+- 6. Average stockholders' equity calculated as average month-ended stockholders' equity during the period. - 7.
+Average tangible net book value "at risk" leverage is calculated by dividing the sum of daily weighted average repurchase agreements used to fund our investment securities, other debt, and TBA and forward settling securities (at cost) (collectively "mortgage borrowings") outstanding for the period by the sum of average stockholders' equity adjusted to exclude goodwill for the period.
+Leverage excludes U.S. Treasury repurchase agreements. - 8.
+Tangible net book value "at risk" leverage as of period end is calculated by dividing the sum of mortgage borrowings outstanding and receivable/payable for unsettled investment securities as of period end by the sum of total stockholders' equity adjusted to exclude goodwill as of period end.
+Leverage excludes U.S. Treasury repurchase agreements. - 9.
+Economic return on tangible common equity represents the sum of the change in tangible net book value per common share and dividends declared per share of common stock during the period over beginning tangible net book value per common share.